dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 ## Personal Absorb-o-Tron

-- {{< spell 280181 "Personal Absorb-o-Tron" >}} - Taking damage has a chance to grant you a shield that absorbs X damage over 1 minute.
+- {{< spell 280181 "Personal Absorb-o-Tron" >}} - Taking damage has a chance to grant you a shield that absorbs X damage over 20 seconds.

-At 340, this shield absorbs 47791 damage.
-It has an RPPM of 1.5.
+At 340, this shield absorbs 16830 damage.
+It has an RPPM of 1.5, and an internal cooldown of 20 seconds.

 This trait is exclusive to the Engineering goggles {{< item 160489 "AZ3-R1-T3 Gearspun Goggles" >}}.
-This shield is incredibly strong; not only is it absolutely enormous compared to its contemporaries on the inner ring, the RPPM is very high for this category of traits.
-The absorb averages out to roughly 1195 healing per second, which is far and away the strongest of its kind.
-This is almost too good to pass up; if you are at all considering taking engineering, this is a must-have trait.
+It's not immediately clear how the internal cooldown interacts with the RPPM in this case, as it is very rare for a spell to have both.
+Either the RPPM is reset when the spell procs, and proc chance accumulates during the internal cooldown, or the RPPM is reset after the internal cooldown ends.

+For the sake of argument let's assume the better case, where the proc chance accumulates.
+In this case you will average a proc every 40 seconds, for an average of roughly 420 healing per second from the absorb.
+This puts it quite a bit ahead of {{< spell 263962 "Resounding Protection" >}} at similar ilevel (Resounding Protection at 340 is roughly 280 HPS) in terms of raw absorb.
+If you already have Engineering as a profession or are considering picking it up, this trait is probably worth grabbing a pair of goggles for; at least until the raid is open and higher ilevel azerite gear is more readily available.

 ## Auto-Self-Cauterizer